Logo

 Calvin Coolidge left the administration's industrial policy in the hands of his activist Secretary of Commerce, Herbert Hoover, who energetically used government auspices to promote business efficiency and develop airlines and radio.

-Calvin Coolidge's ideas were shared by the Republicans in Congress, and in 1924, Congress passed the Revenue Act of 1924, which reduced income tax rates and eliminated all income taxation for some two million people.
+Calvin Coolidge's ideas were shared by the Republicans in Congress, and in 1924, Congress passed the Revenue Act of 1924, which reduced income tax rates and eliminated all income taxation for two million people.

 Calvin Coolidge has often been criticized for his actions during the Great Mississippi Flood of 1927, the worst natural disaster to hit the Gulf Coast until Hurricane Katrina in 2005.

-Calvin Coolidge did not want to incur the federal spending that flood control would require; he believed property owners should bear much of the cost.
+Calvin Coolidge did not want to incur the federal spending that flood control would require.

 When Congress passed a compromise measure in 1928, Calvin Coolidge declined to take credit for it and signed the bill in private on May 15.